harabat/django-htmx/tutorial/docs/10_editing_profiles.md

 `UpdateView` expects to deal with a single form by default, and every form requires a queryset, and some explicitly-defined `fields` or `form_class`.
-However, we want our `UpdateView` to deal with 2 forms: we will pass one form to the view in the way it expects, and the other we will pass as extra context data.
+However, we want our `UpdateView` to deal with two forms: we will pass one form to the view in the way it expects, and the other we will pass as extra context data.
 We tell our `UpdateView` that its (official) form will be of the class `ProfileForm` and that its queryset will be a single instance of the `Profile` model: namely, the users will only be able to update their own profile (hence the `get_object`